oscar-foxtrot/University-stuff/Assembly_task/README.md

 and after that print*** all of the initial values again on the screen (in sorted order).

+The program must be written in Pascal
-The functions for packing, sorting and unpacking must be written in x86 ASSEMBLY
+The functions for packing, sorting and unpacking must be written in x86 ASSEMBLY (inline)

 Footnotes (important!):
 \* Keys resembling "Brand_21B 2006 30 G" are entered via the keyboard